Campus Dietary Options

 Throughout higher education, data is a driving factor in decision-making at macro and micro levels of institutions.
 In recent years, some institutions of higher education have stopped collecting data pertaining to religious, secular, and spiritual identities (RSSIs) on campus, effectively losing track of this demographic data.
 This lack of data potentially threatens the support of marginalized individuals who have struggled to access resources and needs related to their RSSIs.

-On white Christian Supremacy
+White Christian Supremacy